ruixing76/alta2023/src/pages/programme/index.md

 * 8:15 Registration
 * 9:00 Opening Talk
-* 9:15 ALTA [Keynote](/keynotes) – Nicholas Evans with Ben Foley: _New wings for the Library of Babel: The transcription challenge for the world’s 7000+ languages_
+* 9:15 ALTA [Keynote](/keynotes) – Nicholas Evans with Ben Foley: _New wings for the Library of Babel: The transcription challenge for the world’s 7000+ languages_ (Session Chair: Tim Baldwin)
 * 10:15 **Morning Tea**
 * 10:45 Session 1 – Linguistic Diversity in NLP (Session Chair: Mark Dras)
   * _Towards a Robust Morphological Analyser for Kunwinjku._